Skip to main content

 Do bespoke doors meet Building Regulations?

 Every SteelR bespoke entrance door meets or exceeds all applicable Building Regulations, including Approved Document Q (security), Part L (thermal performance) and Part B (fire safety) where required.
-SR3 security certification, Secured by Design accreditation and ISO 9001 manufacturing are standard.
+BS EN 1627 RC4 certification, Secured by Design accreditation and ISO 9001 manufacturing are standard, with LPS 1175 SR3 (Enhanced) and SR4 (Commercial-grade) upgrades available.

 Is a site visit necessary before ordering?